longyg/docx4j/CUSTOMIZATION.md

 Here are customization histories made based on official [plutext/docx4j](https://github.com/plutext/docx4j), the histories are listed in descending order by date.

+## 2023.5.25
+## Changes
+1. Update the `extentToPixelConversionFactor` as `12700 * 72 / UnitsOfMeasurement.DPI`, since we see the original value will always cause the converted image becomes smaller.

 ## 2023.5.24
 ### Changes
 1. Enhance preprocess in `Containerization`, get effective PPr to get effective borders and shading.
 Generate borders and shading to sdt tag value, for later use in customized `SdtTagHandler`.